thosgood/this-weeks-finds/markdown/201-250/week213.md

 > SL(2,Z) consisting of the matrices which are the identity mod 2.
 There
 > is another classical modular function λ inducing an isomorphism of
 > Y(2), the quotient of the upper half plane by Γ(2), with the sphere
-> minus three points\-\--this is what gives the one-line proof of the
+> minus three points---this is what gives the one-line proof of the
 > fact that any analytic function C\toC that misses two points must be
 > constant, because it then lifts to a function from C to the upper half
 > plane which is the same as the unit disc, so we're done by Liouville.